 9.2.1.
-In the first instance, telephone us on 01225 800 888 or write via email to email@example.com.
+In the first instance, telephone us on our advertised support number or write via email to email@example.com.
 We aim to respond to emails within 24 hours.
 Please ensure you retain the reference number the Support Team provide you with.
-Our Support Team will do their utmost to successfully resolve any problems at the point of first contact, but where this is not possible, we will agree a course of action with you.
+Our Service Team will do their utmost to successfully resolve any problems at the point of first contact, but where this is not possible, we will agree a course of action with you.

 9.2.2.
 If you remain unhappy with the way in which your complaint has been handled in the first instance, you may contact the Customer Support Manager via firstname.lastname@example.org mentioning your case reference number.
-They will respond and aim to resolve your complaint within 48 hours.
+They will respond and aim to resolve your complaint within 2 Working Days.

 9.2.3.
 If the Customer Support Manager is unable to resolve the issue to your satisfaction, you may escalate your concern to the Chief Executive by emailing email@example.com.
-We will aim to respond to you within 48 hours.
+We will aim to respond to you within 2 Working Days.

-9.2.5.
-Nothing in this clause 9 will prevent us from exercising our any of our rights under clause 13 if you fail to pay the Charges in accordance with these Terms.
+9.7.
+Nothing in this clause 9 will prevent us from exercising our any of our rights under clause 13 if you fail to pay the Charges in accordance with these Standard Terms.